-- Receive the Society’s Newsletter which is published at least twice a year.
-It contains news of forthcoming activities, reports of past activities, letters, reviews and short articles.
+- Receive the Society’s Magazine which is published at least twice a year.
+It contains news of forthcoming activities, illustrated reports of past activities, letters, reviews, interviews, articles and more.

 - Use the Society’s Library in Maidstone Museum for research.
 It contains a large collection of books on archaeology and local history, archaeological journals and a complete set of Archaeologia Cantiana.
 Volunteer members of the Society are present at certain times to provide help and members can book a place.
 The Library catalogue is now on-line at www.kentarchaeology.org.uk/library

-- Attend lectures, day schools etc. at members’ rates.
+- Attend lectures, conferences, fieldwork activities, day schools etc. at members’ rates.